luiscruz/course_sustainableSE/2026/p1_measuring_software/g19_SortingAlgorithms.md

 - The device remains plugged in throughout the experiment session
 - Background tasks are minimised by closing non essential applications
-- Display brightness remains fixed throughout the session
+- Low display brightness, remains fixed throughout the session
-- Network usage is kept stable, and no large downloads or updates are allowed during runs
+- Device is set to airplane mode with bluetooth turned off to reduce background traffic further

 #### Hypotheses